tommeagher/heroku_ebooks/README.md

 ORDER = 2
 ```

 The ORDER variable represents the Markov index, which is a measure of associativity in the generated Markov chains.
-According to @harrisj, and I'll take his word for it, 1 is generally more incoherent and 3 is more lucid.
+2 is generally more incoherent and 3 or 4 is more lucid.
+I tend to stick with 2.

 ## Debugging